MarioBlazek/symfony-forms-workshop-websc16/assignments/02-value-objects.md

 Tasks
 -----

-* Create the `Contacts\Infrastructure\Web\Form\PhoneNumberType` class
+* Create the `Contacts\Infrastructure\Web\Form\PhoneNumberType` class -> done
-* Let `PhoneNumberType` inherit `TextType` by returning `TextType::class` from its `getParent()` method
+* Let `PhoneNumberType` inherit `TextType` by returning `TextType::class` from its `getParent()` method -> done
-* Let the type implement `DataTransformerInterface` to convert `PhoneNumber` to a string and back and use it as model transformer
+* Let the type implement `DataTransformerInterface` to convert `PhoneNumber` to a string and back and use it as model transformer -> done
-* Throw a `TransformationFailedException` if you're unable to transform a value
+* Throw a `TransformationFailedException` if you're unable to transform a value -> done
-* Add the field `phoneNumber` of type `PhoneNumberType::class` to the `OrganizationType` of the last assignment
+* Add the field `phoneNumber` of type `PhoneNumberType::class` to the `OrganizationType` of the last assignment -> done
 * The field is optional.
-Make sure it can be submitted without a value
+Make sure it can be submitted without a value -> done

 Example
 -------